 - Alternatives: Atomic Hawx Ultra XTD 120, Tecnica Zero G Alpine Pro, Salmon Shift Pro 130

 Why Trust Me

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I have skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I thoroughly researched the Atomic Hawx Ultra XTD 130.
 Below, you will find my detailed review.